appsody/website/content/docs/faq.md

     - `cd ~/.appsody/repository/` (macOS/Linux)
     - `cd %HOMEPATH%/.appsody/repository/` (Windows)

-2. Replace the appsodyhub URL to use the latest appsodyhub index which is:
+2. Change the URL for the incubator repository to reference the latest incubator index, which is:

 `https://github.com/appsody/stacks/releases/latest/download/incubator-index.yaml`